 We believe that active participation in the life of our parish and of our communities offers each person a tremendous opportunity to live exactly as Christ called us to live.
 There are as many ways to serve as there are needs for service.
 We do hope that you will join with us in this important work.

-Develop and implement programs to assist parishioners in their growth and formation as Christians, including overseeing the Sunday School curricula, teaching, recruiting and training teachers, obtaining printed devotional materials, and maintaining the parish library in the Peabody Room.
+This commission assists the rector in the implementation of programs designed to assist parishioners in their growth and formation as Christians, including overseeing both the children and adult curricula, teaching, recruiting and training teachers, obtaining printed devotional materials, and maintaining the parish library in the Peabody Room.

 Oversee parish buildings, grounds, furnishings, and equipment, including code compliance, timely maintenance, repair, and replacement, negotiating fuel oil and energy prices, conducting parish work days for cleaning, light painting, yard maintenance, etc., and overseeing rental of the rectory.